 While wilderness skiing, skiers and snowboarders may use a variety of transportation methods such as helicopters, snowcats, and snowmobiles.
 Users should be familiar with the use of these transportation methods for their own safety and the safety of others.
-Guides, drivers and pilots will provide safety briefings that inform users about the process for loading, skiing, riding, and unloading.
+Additionally, guides, drivers and pilots will provide safety briefings that inform users about the process for loading, skiing, riding, and unloading.
 Pay attention and obey these briefings.

 If you are unfamiliar with helicopters, snowcats, or snowmobiles, or have questions, please ask your guide for assistance and direction.